fairhill1/tiktak/kintal_v1.md

 - **dan** = than (comparison marker)

 **Comparative** (more/less X than Y):
-- Structure: Noun₁ - mor/les - Adjective - dan - Noun₂
+- Structure: Noun₁ - mas/les - Adjective - dan - Noun₂
-- **dom mor big dan dom** = house more big than house = this house is bigger than that house
+- **dom mas big dan dom** = house more big than house = this house is bigger than that house
 - **dom les big dan dom** = house less big than house = this house is smaller/less big than that house
-- Shorter: **mor big dan X** = more big than X = bigger than X
+- Shorter: **mas big dan X** = more big than X = bigger than X

 **Superlative** (most/least X):
 - Structure: Noun - max/lest - Adjective